mamta-vyas/Ev-Charger-App/README.md

 ⚡ EV Charger Management App

-A full-stack EV (Electric Vehicle) Charger Management application that allows users to register, log in,l ogout, and manage EV charging stations with geolocation, filtering, and map visualization.
+A full-stack EV (Electric Vehicle) Charger Management application that allows users to register, login,logout, and manage EV charging stations with geolocation, filtering, and map visualization.

 Built using Vue 3 + Vite for the frontend and Node.js + Express + MongoDB for the backend.
 Authentication is handled using JWT, and all sensitive routes are protected.